K-Scorpio/scorpiosec/content/en/posts/HTB-Surveillance.md

 ![Reverse shell transfer](/images/HTB-Surveillance/revshell.png)

-We are then able to upgrade the shell we obtain via our listener.
+We then upgrade the shell we obtain via our listener.

 ```
 python3 -c 'import pty;pty.spawn("/bin/bash")'